-The DEPI Resource Allocation Reply AVP M field Mandatory bit MUST be set to a 1.
+The RPD MUST set the DEPI Resource Allocation Reply AVP M field (Mandatory bit) to 1.

 A CCAP Core MUST tear down a session for which the RPD does not reply with all requested flows in its DEPI Resource Allocation Reply AVP.
 Note that this operation differs from that described for M-CMTS in [DEPI], which permitted partial allocation of requested downstream flows.